CharlmEsca/Hospital-Survey-Insights/README.md

 ### Hospital Question Delta From Mean Cohort
 - Top performing hospitals receive better patient feedback for all/most top-box questions relative to the hospitals in their size and state cohort
 - Lower performing hospitals receive worse patient feedback for all/most top-box questions relative to the hospitals in their size and state cohort
+- Three notable questions seem to differentiate the top and lower performing hospitals:
+    *Patients "always" received bathroom help as soon as they wanted* *Patients "always" received help as soon as they wanted* *Patients "always received call button help as soon as they wanted*
+- If a hospital peforms better than their cohort for these questions, they are usually a top performing hospital in their cohort and vice versa.

 ### Cohort Data Spread
 - Top performing hospitals receive patient feedback that lie towards the right of the mean cohort for all/most top-box questions
 - Lower performing hospitals receive patient feedback thatlie towards the left of the mean cohort for all/most top-box questions

 ## Recommendations
+Based on the three questions that largely influence a hospital's ranking relative to its cohort, it would be recommended for hospitals to imoprove the immediacy in which they provide assistance to their patients.
+The convenience of getting help to a patient seems to be the factor that greatly determines whether or not a hospital is satisfactory to patients.

 ## Dashboard